ace3019/Comparative-CMOS-Technology-Scaling-Study-using-Silvaco-TCAD/README.md

 ---

 ## 🧠 6.
 Conclusion
-This simulation validates that while scaling improves drive current and density, maintaining electrostatic control requires aggressive $t_{ox}$ scaling and doping profile optimization, as demonstrated by the superior performance of the 22nm node.
+This study confirms that as planar CMOS scales toward the 22nm regime, maintaining gate control becomes the primary challenge.
+The results validate that while drive current increases, careful engineering of doping and oxide thickness is required to manage the trade-offs between speed ($I_{on}$) and power consumption ($I_{off}$).

 ##Notes
 All results are intended for academic and educational purposes